-viii.
-We after know that the nationalization of 14 banks in 1969 and then 6 banks in 1980, the policy of the Government of India was predominantly focused social on banking.
+(viii) We know that after the nationalization of 14 banks in 1969 and then 6 banks in 1980, the policy of the Government of India was predominantly focused on social banking.
 The efforts of the Government of India in this regard were double pronged.
 On one hand, the Government came out with the policy of priority sector lending.
 And, on the other hand, the Government policy directed the Indian banks to reach out to entire India so that the earlier unbanked areas and unbanked people start getting banking facilities.
 Accordingly, the Indian banks followed a policy of spreading their branch network with an inherent favour towards rural India and rural people.
 The efforts and achievements of Indian banks in this regard were commendable.
 They did succeed in extending banking facilities to unbanked areas and unbanked people of India.
 But, at the same time, because of the over emphasis on social banking and branch expansion, the Indian banks ignored the "profitability and safety principle" and accordingly they gathered some filth and dirt in their income statements and balance sheets.
 The profits and profitability of Indian banks deteriorated in general.
 The situation became very gruesome for certain banks.
 They were incurring losses over the years and they had become financially very weak.
 In the mean time, as we have already noted, India was caught in the quagmire of economic crisis.
 To bail the economy out from the quagmire of crisis, a new economic policy was laid down and a host of reform measures of far reaching impact were enunciated.
 We have noted that by the year 1991, when the reform process was started, the income statements and balance sheets of the Indian banks were full of filth and dirt.
 The reform measures in the larger economy and the filth and dirt in the income statements and balance sheets of the Indian banks together gave rise to the most challenging paradigm shift.
 This paradigm shift emerged in the form of concerns for "profitability and safety" principle of the banking system.
 The banks under the changed scenario had to change their earlier direction and come out from the social banking philosophy.
-The paradigm shift in the philosophy of economic
+The paradigm shift in the economic philosophy of the Government of India caused this paradigm shift in the banking philosophy of Indian banks.
+In the new environment of liberalized, privatized, and globalised market economy, the Indian banks realized that they can continue to exist if they are working on free market principles and earning profit.
+Norms relating to income recognition, asset classification, and minimum capital adequacy standards are accentuating this paradigm shift.

-8. Report on Trend and Progress of Banking in India, 2003-04, RBI, p.26.
+8 Report on Trend and Progress of Banking in India, 2003-04, RBI, p.26.